The Greek Peloponnese

 We’ll say antio to Nafplio this morning after breakfast and make the last leg of our classical pilgrimage on the mainland Peloponnese as we return to Athens.
 Our first stop today will be the National Archeological Museum.
 Our local guide will lead us through the rich layers and geographic expressions of ancient Greek art.
 Here we’ll see some of the most beautiful tributes of the ancient world to the ideas and deities of beauty, wisdom, strength, and knowledge.
 There are few places in the world where we see the development of humanity and its ancient expressions of beauty so completely as in this wonderful collection.

 After our visit to the museum we’ll check back into our hotel in Plaka, Athens’ historic center, for a free afternoon.
+This evening we'll celebrate our classical journey through Greece with one last group dinner.

 Bus time: 2 hrs.